rikingurditta/mat327/01 topologies.md

 $(X, \T)$ is **first countable** if there exists a countable basis around each point

-- "Things that are not first countable are very bad." - Malors Espinosa
+> "Things that are not first countable are very bad." - Malors

 $(X, \T)$ is **second countable** if $\T$ has a countable basis